 In typical Spectraflex fashion, there are quite a few color options.
 We tested the “black widow”, which has a black and red braid, but the cable is also available in “big fatty” (think Rasta colors), camo, venom (rattlesnake colors), and alien probe (a radioactive green more or less).
 Aside from colors, it seems that the only other option is length, where you can decide between 10, 15, and 20 feet.
 The cable appears to be offered only with dual straight plugs at present, but this may be subject to change in the future.

 All in all, this cable lives up to its reputation.
 If you want a beastly cable that can stand up to some abuse, the Spectraflex X-flex would make a great choice.
-That said, sometimes we have to pay for the best things in life, and this cable will run you a skosh over 60 bucks at the time of writing this article.
+That said, sometimes we have to pay for the best things in life, and this cable is no exception.
 Is it worth it?
 We think so.
 However, if you prefer a cable that’s a little easier on the wallet but maintains similar quality, you can always check out the Spectraflex Original and Vintage product lines as well.